Jacobbidmead/bookmarks-react-ts-app/README.md

 3. Users can remove links and clear all.

+4. Useer can edit urls and rename them.

+5. The saved bookmarks persist with page reload

+6. This app is not responsive at present due to time restraints

 To run locally,
 In the terminal, navigate to the project file after downloading and type:

 npm i
 This will install the necessary dependencies.
-After all files have downloaded, run the game by typing
+After all files have downloaded, run the app by typing

 npm start
 ctrl + c in Terminal to quit